Quantum unital Otto heat engines: using Kirkwood-Dirac quasi-probability for the engine's coherence to stay alive: undephased engine

 \item $\textit{Influence of}$ $\nu_{2}:$ Concerning $\nu_{2}$, one can see from Eqs. (\ref{qcun1})-(\ref{qmun1})-(\ref{wun1}) that still only the heat absorbed and work are dependent on $\nu_{2}$.
 This dependence is linear.
 Thus, when increasing $\nu_{2}$, we increase work and efficiency.

 Now consider the model of Sec. \ref{casestu} as a case study.
 Numerically, one can show that increasing $\nu_{2}$ has a positive influence on work reliability.
 Further, note that the condition $\nu_{2}>\nu_{1}$ is no longer necessary for the system to work as a heat engine.
 See Refs. \cite{Abdelkader,Shanhe,JordanNM}, where a heat engine is possible also when $\nu_{2}=\nu_{1}$.
-Finally, note that, as in the case of the incoherent engine, the RFs of $Q_{M}$ and $Q_{C}$ are also independent of $\nu_{2}$.
+Finally, note that the RFs of $Q_{M}$ and $Q_{C}$ are also independent of $\nu_{2}$.

 \item $\textit{Influence of}$ $\phi :$ Let's comment on the effect of this phase.
 From extensive numerical analysis, not necessarily to be presented here, we found that taking $\phi=0$ has a better influence on the higher values of work, its reliability, and efficiency.
 Of course, sometimes $\phi\neq0$ has a better influence on our main thermodynamic quantities.
 But our point is that the highest possible values of work, efficiency, and work reliability are only achieved when we set $\phi=0$.
 Please note that the highest value of efficiency and work reliability is 1.
 Already, we proved this for efficiency in Section \ref{casestu}.
 Below, we comment on the upper bound of work reliability.